The Dover Boys at Pimento University: Plot

-The scene descends upon Pimento University ("good old P.U."), and the school anthem is sung in a 1910s barbershop style.

-The narrator then introduces the three inseparable Dover brothers: athletic oldest brother Tom (on a tandem bicycle with a perpetual wheelie), middle child Dick (on a self-propelled penny-farthing whose pedals are too far away for Dick to reach), and portly, curly-haired youngest brother Larry (on a tricycle).
+The scene opens upon Pimento University ("good old P.U."), and the school anthem is sung in a 1910s barbershop style, to the tune of "O Genevieve, Sweet Genevieve".
+The narrator then introduces the three Dover brothers: athletic oldest brother Tom, thin middle child Dick, and portly, curly-haired youngest brother Larry.
 "A gay outing at the park has been planned by the merry trio, and they are off to fetch 'their' fiancée, dainty Dora Standpipe, at Miss Cheddar's Female Academy, close by."

-The Boys are called upon to rescue Dora when she is kidnapped by the nefarious stock villain Dan Backslide.
-"The former sneak of Roquefort Hall, coward, bully, cad, and thief, and arch-enemy of the Dover Boys," his feelings for Dora are summed up in his comment, "How I love her! … (father's money!)"
-Backslide then steals a conveniently placed, unoccupied runabout (after loudly declaring his intention to do so, claiming that "No one will ever know!"), which he uses to kidnap an oblivious Dora while she and the Dover Boys are playing hide-and-seek, spiriting her away to a remote mountain lodge.
-But Backslide soon discovers that, despite appearances, Dora is anything but dainty; she proceeds to administer a sound thrashing to the villain, all the while acting the damsel in distress—crying for help and pounding on the door (with the locks on her side) and on Backslide—until he is himself crying out for help from Tom, Dick, and Larry.
+The Dover Boys are watched by the nefarious Dan Backslide.
+"The former sneak of Roquefort Hall", his feelings for Dora are summed up in his comment, "How I love her! … (father's money!)"
+Backslide then steals a conveniently placed, unoccupied runabout, which he uses to kidnap an oblivious Dora while she and the Dover Boys are playing hide-and-seek, spiriting her away to a remote mountain hunting lodge.
+However, Backslide soon discovers that, despite appearances, Dora is anything but dainty; she proceeds to administer a sound thrashing to the villain, all the while acting the damsel in distress—crying for help and pounding on the door (with the locks on her side) and on Backslide—until he is himself crying out for help from Tom, Dick, and Larry.

-Although the boys had heard Dora's cries for help, it is not until "an alert young scout" witnesses Dora's captivity, then sends a distress signal via semaphore, then via telegram, to the boys that they respond by breaking the messenger's tandem bike into three unicycles and race to the scene.
-When the Dover Boys finally arrive, they lay a few punches on the by-now barely conscious Backslide before managing to knock each other out in unison as Backslide collapses to the floor safely beneath their swinging fists.
+"An alert young scout" witnesses Dora's captivity, and sends a distress signal via semaphore, which reaches the Dover Boys via telegram.
+The Dover Boys race to the scene, and punch the barely conscious Backslide.
+Just as the boys prepare to punch Backslide again, he collapses to the floor, and they accidentally punch each other unconscious at the same time, falling on top of Backslide in a stack.
 Dora is then escorted away by an odd grey-bearded man in a nineteenth-century bathing suit and sailor's cap who was a running gag throughout the cartoon, appearing periodically to interrupt the story by shuffling across the screen to the tune of Ed Haley's "While Strolling Through the Park One Day".
-He and Dora proceed to shuffle off into the sunset as the cartoon concludes with a Silent-Film era iris out.
+He and Dora proceed to shuffle off into the sunset as the cartoon concludes with a silent film-era iris out.